 Fill out a transfer table

 Once a transfer table is created, the next step is to input the relevant information to conduct a sample transfer.

 (a) Add an entity to your transfer table directly.
 Click into the Source Entity cell and type to search for existing entities.
 Add more rows by dragging down the three horizontal line icon at the bottom left of the table.

 Add from worklist to add entities from an existing worklist

 2. Specify the destination location by double-clicking in the cells of the Destination column.
 Type to search for a location, box, or plate.

 Manually type the well position coordinate (e.g. A4).

-4. If applicable, complete the volume, concentration, and container fields.
-Click into the respective cells for volume, concentration, and container fields and input the appropriate information.
-It is not required to specify a volume or a concentration for a container.
+4. If applicable, complete the quantity, concentration, and container fields.
+Click into the respective cells for quantity, concentration, and container fields and input the appropriate information.
+It is not required to specify a quantity or a concentration for a container.